mernst/uwisdom/Programs.md

 <!-- end toc -->
 ```

-Also consider running, in Emacs, M-x html-add-heading-anchors .
+Also consider running, in Emacs, <kbd>M-x html-add-heading-anchors</kbd>.

 To convert HTML to a printable form (PostScript):